 - 10 g of salt

-- ½ tablespoon granulated sugar (about 10 g)
+- ½ tablespoon of granulated sugar (about 10 g)

 - ½ glass of extra virgin olive oil (about 80 g) or 50 g of lard (according to an ancient recipe)

-Procedure for the dough
+Method for the dough

-Prepare the yeast .
-Dissolve the sugar in half a glass of warm water (around 35°) and crumble the yeast.
-Let it rest for about 5'-10' to activate it; you will see that the foam will emerge on the surface and you will also hear a fizzing noise.
-In a large, high-sided bowl, combine the flours .
-Place the yeast in the center and start kneading, gradually adding the remaining water with the salt and the oil (if you use lard, try to add it especially when the dough is more formed, being careful to mix it well).
+Prepare the yeast.
+Melt it sugar in half a glass of warm water (about 35°) and crumble the yeast.
+Let it rest for about 5-10 minutes, to activate it; you will see foam rising to the surface and you will also hear a bubbling sound.
+In a large, high-sided bowl, combine the floursPlace the yeast in the center and start kneading, gradually adding the remaining water with the salt And theoil (If you use lard, try to add it especially when the dough is more formed, being careful to mix it well).

-Try to throw the flours on the yeast .
-Knead and turn the dough on itself until you obtain a soft, elastic and well-blended dough.
-Avoid crushing the dough, rather work it to give it volume.
-In particular, if you use lard, the dough will be stickier.
-You will have to knead for at least 15'.
-At this point you will notice the rising bubbles.
+Try to throw away the flours on yeastKnead and fold the dough until it's soft, elastic, and well-combined.
+Avoid squashing the dough; instead, work it to give it volume.
+If you use lard, in particular, the dough will be stickier.
+You'll need to knead for at least 15 minutes.
+At this point, you'll notice the rising bubbles.

-Place the dough in an oiled bowl, cut the surface with two cross cuts , cover with cling film and place in a warm place away from drafts, covering with a cotton cloth.
+Place the dough in an oiled bowl, cut the surface with two cross cuts, cover with cling film and place in a warm place away from drafts, covering with a cotton cloth.

 I recommend using the oven as a leavening chamber

-Once it has risen, put the dough back on the pastry board, deflate it and proceed with the dough again for 5 minutes.
-Let it rise further for an hour following the same instructions as for the first leavening.
-Now, in a pan well greased with oil, roll out the dough with your hands, without pressing it, bringing it to a thickness of approximately 2 cm.
-Make dimples in the dough and place the anchovy pieces .
-Let it rise for 30'.
+Once risen, place the dough back on the pastry board, deflate it, and knead again for 5 minutes.
+Let it rise again for an hour, following the same instructions as the first rise.
+Now, in a well-oiled baking pan, roll out the dough with your hands, without squashing it, until it is about 2 cm thick.
+Make dimples in the dough and put the anchovy piecesLet it rise for 30 minutes.

-- 5 tablespoons of Evo Oil
+- 5 tablespoons of extra virgin olive oil

 - 40 g of drained anchovy fillets in oil